April 28-30 2023, Oregon Convention Center, Portland

 (half an 8′ table)

 ** The Group Booth requires a minimum of 10 participating artists.
 These spaces are shared tables – each artist gets one half of an 8’ table.
-Your display can go vertically.
+Your display can go vertically but can not be attached to the back wall.
 The Guild provides lights, tables, and a few chairs.
 Artists share the time covering the booth and taking care of sales so you don’t have to be there the whole time.
 All sales are taken on a common terminal through Square.
 You will be mailed a check after the show with the Square processing fee and your commission fee deducted.
 If you are interested in this, we recommend getting your application for the group booth in as early as possible.
-If we don’t get enough applicants, we will refund your booth fee.
+If we don’t get enough applicants by February 28th, we will refund your booth fee or, if you like, we can help you find another artist to split a 5×10′ or 10×10′ booth.
+In this case you will need to supply your own table and lighting.

 BOOTH MATERIALS and SAFETY

 The Fire Marshal requires that booths contain only non-flammable or appropriately fireproofed materials.
+They are very strict about this.
 See the PDF for DIY fireproofing.
 Each vendor is responsible for customer safety in their booth.
 Booths must be stable and not overhang the aisles.
 Duct tape is not to be used to tape anything to any part of the Oregon convention center.
 Sign out the roll of Gaffer Tape from the load-in table to tape down your electric cords etc.

 Outdoor canopy frames are not considered compatible with the look of the event but if your display requires one, please petition for an exception using the form at the bottom of this page or when you apply for your booth.